jamesETsmith/jamesetsmith.github.io/resume_typst/modules_en/professional.typ

     description: list(
-      [Developed a highly multithreaded version of the GraphBLAS library in C/C++, using C++11/14/17.], [Optimized the multithreaded performance of Lucata's GraphBLAS implementation and worked closely with the hardware team to improve performance of the Lucata Pathfinder architecture.], [Consolidated and improved the CMake build system for Lucata's custom LLVM 14 compiler.], [Overhauled the CMake build system for the LucataGraphBLAS project and set up continuous integration, testing, code coverage, and static linting.], [Collaborated with other teams regularly to address bugs and implement new features in the GraphBLAS library.], [Implemented std::ranges::iota in libc++, LLVM's version of the C++ standard library.]
+      [Developed a highly multithreaded version of the GraphBLAS library in C/C++, using C++11/14/17.], [Optimized the multithreaded performance of Lucata's GraphBLAS implementation and worked closely with the hardware team to improve performance of the Lucata Pathfinder architecture.], [Collaborated with other teams regularly to address bugs and implement new features in the GraphBLAS library.], [Consolidated and improved the CMake build system for Lucata's custom LLVM 14 compiler.], [Overhauled the CMake infrastructure for the Lucata software ecosystem and set up continuous integration, testing, code coverage, and static linting for nearly all projects.], [Implemented std::ranges::iota in libc++, LLVM's version of the C++ standard library.]
     ),
     tags: ("C++", "C++17","C", "multithreading", "Cilk", "CMake", "CI", "LLVM", "Linux")